kingsdigitallab/alice-thornton/frontend/posts/blog/2023-07-10-at-the-margins.md

 ![Image of a manuscript page showing a dotted cross that marks the location of omitted text.]({{ "/assets/img/posts/BookRem-10-dotted-cross.jpg" | url }} "Dotted cross signals an omission, *Book Rem*, p.12"){.media-right}

 The books contain a wealth of intriguing graphical symbols; Thornton's frequently-used [hearts](https://thornton.kdl.kcl.ac.uk/posts/blog/2023-02-13-AliceThorntonsHeart-Blog/) have been discussed on this blog.
-A rarer set of symbols can be found in *Book 1* and *Book Rem*.
+A rarer set of symbols can be found in both *Book 1* and *Book Rem*.
 Both books include additional material at the end which Thornton had "forgotten" to enter in the main narrative, beginning in each case with an account of her falling and cutting her head at the age of three.[^7] In *Book 1*, Thornton